AI-Powered food app and smart glucose monitor could transform diabetes management

 Summary

-This study tests whether an AI app (SnapD) that analyzes Thai food photos, with or without a continuous glucose monitor, can help people with type 2 diabetes and overweight improve blood sugar control over 8 weeks.
-45 adults will be randomly assigned to use the app, the app plus a glucose monitor, or standard care.
-The goal is to see if these digital tools make managing diabetes easier and more effective.
+This study tests whether an AI app called SnapD, which recognizes Thai food and estimates nutrition, can help people with type 2 diabetes and overweight improve their blood sugar control.
+Some participants will also use a continuous glucose monitor (CGM) that tracks sugar levels in real time.
+Over 8 weeks, 45 adults will be randomly assigned to use the app with or without the CGM, or receive standard diabetes education alone.
+The goal is to see if these digital tools lead to better HbA1c levels and healthier habits.

 Get updates